NeotomaDB/bulk-baconizing/bulk_baconizing.md

 |  **`notes`**  | `.` | Any notes associated with the run. |

 Any of these parameters can be changed by altering the values in the code chunk below (in the Rmd file) before running the document.
 If you have already run the document using a set of parameters and decide to change defaults, you can either change the `version` in `settings.yaml` or choose to set `reset_parameters` to `true`.
 Once you have run the full script and you have produced Bacon files you can manually edit individual sites by opening the `data/params/bacon_params_version.csv` file.

+### Modifying the Parameters

+After your first run of the script you can open the file at data/params/bacon_params_v1.csv to change the settings if the Bacon model appears poorly suited to the default settings.
+In this case you would change the appropriate setting (e.g., `thick`), and also change `run` to `NA` and `success` to `NA`.
+This will

 ```r